jaimetur/PhotoMigrator/help/01-command-line-interface.md

                If used together with '-rAllAlb, --remove-all-albums' or '-rAlb, --remove-albums', it will also remove the assets (photos/videos) inside each album.
 -prevAlbAct ; --preview-album-actions
-               If used together with '-renAlb, --rename-albums' or '-rAlb, --remove-albums', it first shows the matching albums and asks for confirmation before applying the change.
+               Enabled by default for Rename Albums, Remove Albums, and Consolidate Album Names.
+It previews the matching albums and asks for confirmation before applying the change.
+Use --no-preview-album-actions to disable the preview.

 AUTOMATIC MIGRATION PROCESS: